mahirsowad3/Auction-House-Website/README.md

 7. Buyer can see the time remaining for the bid to end.

 #### Place bid

 1. Buyer can place a bid on the item.
 2. To place a custom bid, enter the desired amount and click the "Place Custom Entered Bid" button.
 3. To place the next higher bid (by $1), simply click the "Place Next Highest Bid (The Item's Current Highest Bid + $1)" button.
+4. In order to leave the view-specific-item page, click on the "View Items" option in Navbar.

+#### Buy Now

+1. After logging in as a buyer, go to the "View Items" page.
+2. Find an item that has a "Type:" field with a value of "Buy Now" and click on the "View Details" button to be taken to the /view-items/view-specific-item page for that item.
+3. Click on the "Buy Now" button to buy the item.
+4. Upon successfully buying the item, there will be a green alert notification that states "You have successfully purchased the item!".
+5. If you scroll down to the "Purchase History" table, you will also see the purchase that you have just made on this item.
+6. In order to leave the view-specific-item page, click on the "View Items" option in Navbar.

 ---